-LEGISLATION SUMMARY RELEVANT SEA TOPICS Climate Change (Emissions Reduction Targets) (Scotland) Act, 2019 The Act sets targets to reduce Scotland's emissions of all greenhouse gases to netzero by 2045 at the latest, with interim targets for reductions of at least 56% by 2020, 75% by 2030, 90% by 2040.
-Climatic Factors Local Air Quality Management Act (Part of the Environment Act 1995) Sets out duties requiring local authorities to review and assess air quality in their area with the reviews forming the cornerstone of the system of local air quality management.
-Climatic Factors, Air Quality Air Quality Standards (Scotland) Regulations 2010, transposing the EU Ambient Air Quality Directive (2008/50/EC).
+LEGISLATION SUMMARY RELEVANT SEA TOPICS Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 An Act of the Scottish Parliament to amend the Climate Change (Scotland) Act 2009 to make provision setting targets for the reduction of greenhouse gas emissions and to make provision about advice, plans and reports in relation to those targets, with the objective of Scotland contributing appropriately to the world's efforts to deliver on the Paris Agreement reached at the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change.
+The Act sets targets to reduce Scotland's emissions of all greenhouse gases to netzero by 2045 at the latest, with interim targets for reductions of at least 56% by 2020, 75% by 2030, 90% by 2040.
+Climatic Factors Air Quality Standards (Scotland) Regulations 2010, transposing the EU Ambient Air Quality Directive (2008/50/EC).
 These set limits and targets for several airborne pollutants with implications for human health, including carbon monoxide, oxides of nitrogen, Sulphur dioxide, and particulates.
 Air Quality, Population and Human Health, including Noise and Vibration Equality Act 2010 The Equality Act 2010 requires public authorities to work to eliminate discrimination and promote equality in all their activities.
 Under Section 149 of the Equality Act a public authority has a duty to ensure that all decisions are made in such a way as to minimise unfairness, and do not have disproportionately negative impacts on people because of their protected characteristics or background.
 Population and Human Health

 LEGISLATION SUMMARY RELEVANT SEA TOPICS Fairer Scotland Duty (2018) The Fairer Scotland Duty Part 1 of the Equality Act 2010 went into force in Scotland from April 2018.
 It places a legal responsibility on certain bodies in Scotland to actively consider ('pay due regard' to) how they can reduce inequalities of outcome caused by socio-economic disadvantage, when making strategic decisions.
 Local Authorities are considered covered by the Duty.
 The guidance is currently 'interim' as the Scottish Government want the final guidance to be developed with public bodies that have experience of working on the Duty.
 The Duty will be subject to a three-year implementation phase in which there will be interaction with the Equality and Human Rights Commission (The Duty Regulator).
-In order for public bodies to fulfil their obligations under the Duty, they must meet key requirements: To actively consider how they would reduce inequalities of outcome in any major strategic decision they make; and Population and Human Health EC Ambient Air Quality Directive (2008/50/EC) This Directive is transposed via the Air Quality Standards (Scotland) Regulations 2010 and these set limits and targets for several airborne pollutants including carbon monoxide, oxides of nitrogen, sulphur dioxide, and particulates.
+In order for public bodies to fulfil their obligations under the Duty, they must meet key requirements: To actively consider how they would reduce inequalities of outcome in any major strategic decision they make; and To publish a written assessment, showing how they've done this.
+Population and Human Health EC Ambient Air Quality Directive (2008/50/EC) This Directive is transposed via the Air Quality Standards (Scotland) Regulations 2010 and these set limits and targets for several airborne pollutants including carbon monoxide, oxides of nitrogen, sulphur dioxide, and particulates.
 The Regulations also satisfy the mandate of the EC's 4th Air Quality Daughter Directive (2004/107/EC), which applies limits to ambient concentrations of certain heavy metals and polycyclic aromatic hydrocarbons.
 Air Quality, Population and Human Health